ntjess/typst-tada/docs/main.typ

 = Operations

 == Expressions
-The easiest way to leverage TaDa's flexibility is through string expression.
-But *note*! you must `collect` before showing a table to ensure all expressions are computed:
+The easiest way to leverage TaDa's flexibility is through expressions.
+They can be strings that treat field names as variables, or functions that take keyword-only arguments.
+  - *Note*! you must `collect` before showing a table to ensure all expressions are computed:
+- *Note*!
+When passing functions, every field is passed as a named argument to the function.
+So, make sure to capture unused fields with `..rest` (the name is unimportant) to avoid errors.

 ```example
 #let td = with-field(